 Download the DIPA Manual.
 The manual contains background information on the development of the DIPA interview, and instructions on scoring and use.

-Arabic translation download (courtesy of Maha Emadeldin, Beni Suef University, Egypt).
+Arabic translation download of the DIPA Manual. (courtesy of Maha Emadeldin, Beni Suef University, Egypt).

-Chinese version available from Jinsong Zhang, MD, PhD, Department of Medical Psychology, & Department of Child and Adolescent Healthcare, Xinhua Hospital Shanghai JiaoTong University School of Medicine, 1665 Kongjiang Rd., Shanghai 200092, China firstname.lastname@example.org
+Chinese version of the DIPA Manual available from Jinsong Zhang, MD, PhD, Department of Medical Psychology, & Department of Child and Adolescent Healthcare, Xinhua Hospital Shanghai JiaoTong University School of Medicine, 1665 Kongjiang Rd., Shanghai 200092, China firstname.lastname@example.org

-Danish version available from Stine Rønholt, Videnscenter for Psykotraumatologi, Syddansk Universitet, Campusvej 55, 5230 Odense M, www.psykotraume.dk
+Danish version of the DIPA Manual available from Stine Rønholt, Videnscenter for Psykotraumatologi, Syddansk Universitet, Campusvej 55, 5230 Odense M, www.psykotraume.dk

-French translation download (courtesy of Susanne Thümmler MD, PhD, Neuropédiatre Pédopsychiatre, Service Universitaire de Psychiatrie de l'Enfant et de l'Adolescent Centre d'Evaluation Pédiatrique du Psychotrauma Centre, Ressources Autisme Hôpitaux Pédiatriques de Nice CHU-Lenval, 57 avenue de la Californie, 06200 Nice)
+French translation of the DIPA Manual download (courtesy of Susanne Thümmler MD, PhD, Neuropédiatre Pédopsychiatre, Service Universitaire de Psychiatrie de l'Enfant et de l'Adolescent Centre d'Evaluation Pédiatrique du Psychotrauma Centre, Ressources Autisme Hôpitaux Pédiatriques de Nice CHU-Lenval, 57 avenue de la Californie, 06200 Nice)

 Click here for a download of a list of the publications and posters that have used the DIPA.